 This will significantly increase your material costs (as in example you would waste 11×13 ft of carpet).
 However, there is no way around it, since no one uses left over patches of carpet to cover the leftover square footage.

-Here are cost estimates for the most popular wall to wall carpeting options that you may want to consider for your home.
+Here is you how much you can expect to spend on top carpeting options.
 Generally, labor costs to install any of these materials will be similar to the ones quoted in the table above.

 To make your selection process easier, we have compiled a chart that compares different carpet materials.